tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_7_Stop_Talking_to_the_Panic.md

 ## Article 1

-### SEO-Optimized Title: Unlocking Your Mind's Power: How "Perception is Sovereign" Transforms Anxiety
+### Unlocking Your Mind's Power: How "Perception is Sovereign" Transforms Anxiety

 Have you ever felt like your anxiety or panic is an uninvited storm, raging inside you, completely beyond your control?
 The racing heart, the suffocating "what ifs," the feeling of impending doom – they all seem undeniably real, fixed, and unchangeable.
 Traditional approaches often suggest observing these feelings, accepting their presence, and waiting for them to pass.
 But what if there was a deeper, more empowering truth about your inner experience?